We also encourage pool owners to read the guide at the bottom of this page. If you still have questions, please give us a call.

 What about existing pools?

 All pools are required to comply with the Fencing of Swimming Pools Act 1987.
-A pool owner is not entitled to immunity from complying simply because an inspection has been passed previously.

 What about new pools?

 If you want to install a pool or spa, you will need to apply for building consent.

 What if I fail to meet requirements?